RAF Cowden: History

 During the 1980s, the Building Research Establishment, had a test centre for piles at the site.
 The test bed was into the lowland clay till.
 Erosion of the cliff edge forced the closure of the site in 1998.
 As the site is being eroded by the action of the North Sea, the beach is often closed whilst Explosive Ordnance Disposal teams deal with the bombs.
 The RAF had an EoD team based permanently at the site until 2013, when regular visits were instituted instead.

 In April 2001, the site was also investigated as a possible depository of ash from burnt carcasses of cattle who had contracted foot and mouth disease.
 Also in 2001, claims were made by military veterans and local people that depleted uranium (DU) shells were used by A-10 Tankbuster aircraft on the range.
-The Ministry of Defence denied this stating that only two locations in the United Kingdom had been used to fire DU; Eskmeer in Cumbria and Kirkcudbright in Scotland.
+The Ministry of Defence denied this stating that only two locations in the United Kingdom had been used to fire DU; Eskmeals in Cumbria and Kirkcudbright in Scotland.
 At the same time, there was a desire to convert the site into a nature reserve, which required No. 5131 (BD) Squadron RAF to start a long programme of deactivating and destroying ordnance left at the site.

 In February 2021, Brimstone Site Investigation was awarded a £1.5 million contract to clear ordnance from the site over a four-year period.
 The contract was the first of its kind awarded to a civilian company by the Defence Infrastructure Organisation (DIO).
 By the May 2021, they had cleared over 10,000 items or ordnance, with an expected 650,000 items still awaiting disposal.

-The site is set to be disposed of from 2022.
+The site is set to be disposed of from 2024.